Information we hold

 - Species data

-HBIC maintains an extensive database of 7 million species records.
-1 million come from the Habitat Survey Programme. and 6 million from the following recording groups:
+HBIC maintains an extensive database of nearly 8 million species records.
+1 million come from the Habitat Survey Programme and 7 million from the following recording groups:

 - Bees Wasps & Ants Recording Society